workflow4metabolomics/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 >     - *"Minimum fraction of samples"*: `0.9`
 >     - *"Width of overlapping m/z slices"*: `0.01`
 >   - *"Get the Peak List"*: `Yes`
->     - *"Replace the remain NA by 0 in the dataMatrix"*: `No`
+>     - *"If NA values remain, replace them by 0 in the dataMatrix"*: `No`
 >
 > > ### {% icon comment %} Minimum fraction of samples
 > >
-> > This parameter sets the minimum proportion of samples in a class where a peak should have been found to keep the corresponding ion in the peaktable.
+> > This parameter sets the minimum proportion of samples in a class where a peak should be found to keep the corresponding ion in the peaktable.
 > > The idea is to look inside each class (*i.e.* each group of samples defined in the second column of the sampleMetadata file) and to keep
 > > an ion if there is at least one class where the ion is found in at least the specified proportion of samples.
 > >
 > > In this tutorial, we considered three classes: one for samples, one for pools and one for blanks.
 Since pools are a mix of all biological samples,
-> > we may want to consider an ion only if it is find in every pools.
+> > we may want to consider an ion only if it is found in every pools.
 Thus, we may consider setting the 'Minimum fraction of samples' parameter to 1.
 > > Considering that it sometimes happens that one sample can be a little out of the box for various reasons (pools do not make exception),
 > > we may consider to lower a little this threshold, for example using a proportion of 0.9.
 > >
 > > Please note that in our example, since the dataset contains only 3 pools, this would make no difference to 1.0 concerning the 'pools' class.
 > {: .comment}